+NOTE 1: This can correspond to devices doing tethering, or to devices deployed for specific corporate purposes.

 In addition, as a pre-requisite:

 - The configuration in SMF for the parameters in the PDU Session Establishment Request shall assist SMF to select the right UPF/PSAs for the PDU Session.

-Editor's note: the list of the new configuration data in the SMF needs to be detailed, possibly in the conclusions clause.
+Editor's note: The list of the new configuration data in the SMF needs to be detailed, possibly in the conclusions clause.